Business loan requirements – how banks assess your application

 This covers your integrity, reputation and overall willingness to make good on your debts.
 Lenders examine your character by:

-• Examining your financial history with an eye to prudent spending, general savings and organised financial management.
+• Financial history.
+Examining your financial history with an eye to prudent spending, general savings and organised financial management.

-• Checking your relations with other lenders, banks and credit agencies and seeing whether you pay off business loans on time.
+• Existing engagements.
+Checking your relationships with other lenders, banks and credit agencies to see if you pay off any other business loans on time.

 Your character should demonstrate stability, consistency and reliability in financial matters.
 Providing bank statements, a credit report and copies of compliance-related payments such as GST and taxes can help.